MapedLog/big_data/README.md

 ## Installation

-You need to install each component included in the architecture.
-The following list includes some links with the installation procedure for each component:
+The docker used in this project have the next requirements of Software The following list includes in which image is installed and if it is needed in host machine:

- - Java 1.8 JDK
+ - Java 1.8 JDK : included in "bde2020/spark-submit:2.4.4-hadoop2.7", "bde2020/spark-master:2.4.4-hadoop2.7", "bde2020/spark-worker:2.4.4-hadoop2.7" docker images
- - Python 3.7
+ - Python 3.7 : included in "python:3.7" docker image
- - PIP 3
+ - PIP 3 : included in "python:3.7" docker image
- - SBT
+ - SBT : needed in host machine
- - MongoDB
+ - MongoDB : included in "mongo" docker image
- - Spark 2.4.4
+ - Spark 2.4.4 : included in "bde2020/spark-submit:2.4.4-hadoop2.7", "bde2020/spark-master:2.4.4-hadoop2.7", "bde2020/spark-worker:2.4.4-hadoop2.7" docker images
- - Zookeeper
+ - Zookeeper 3.6.2 : included in "zookeeper:3.6.2" docker image
- - Kafka  2.12-2.3.0
+ - Kafka  2.12-2.3.0 : included in "wurstmeister/kafka:2.12-2.3.0" docker image

  ### Install python libraries